-Unusable fuel quantity, standard tank2 I ltr Unusable fuel quantity, with optional auxiliary fuel tank ltr
+Unusable fuel quantity, standard tank 2 ltr Unusable fuel quantity, with optional auxiliary y fuel tank4 ltr

 The amount of unusable fuel is dependent on the attitude of the gyroplane.
-A forward centre of gravity (heavy weight in front seat) or nose-down attitudes will increase the quantity of unusable fuel.
+A forward centre of gravity (heavy weight in front seat and/or storage compartment) or nose-down attitudes will increase the quantity of unusable fuel.